 (+1) 718-5225575

-What are the most common strategies to mitigate the impact of American tariffs?
+What are the most commonly used strategies to mitigate the impact of American tariffs?

-The answer lies in Lucio Miranda's discussion on Radio24 where the export data to the United States in August 2025 was analyzed
+The answer is in Lucio Miranda's segment on Radio24, where data on exports to the United States in August 2025 was discussed

 Quote from Lucio Miranda of ExportUSA on the introduction of American tariffs

 In August 2025, Italian exports to the United States fell by 21.2%.
-Lucio Miranda, President of ExportUSA and economist, highlights the uncertainty tied to the new tariffs and points out the need for stronger marketing and positioning strategies, especially for wine, agri-food, and mid-range goods.
+Lucio Miranda, President of ExportUSA and economist, highlights the uncertainty related to the new tariffs and emphasizes the need for stronger marketing and positioning strategies, especially for wine, agri-food, and mid-range goods.

-Listen to the discussion on the Focus Economia show hosted by Sebastiano Barisoni on Radio 24 on September 29, 2025.
-Lucio Miranda's segment begins at 27:12.
+Listen to the segment on the Focus Economy show hosted by Sebastiano Barisoni on Radio 24 on September 29, 2025.
+Lucio Miranda's segment starts at minute 27:12.

 Why have Italian exports to the United States decreased?

-The Istat data from August shows a decline in Italian exports to the United States: -21.2%.
-Capital goods (-17%), durable consumer goods (-9%), and non-durables (-8%) have all contributed.
+Istat data from August shows a decline in Italian exports to the United States: -21.2%.
+Capital goods (-17%), durable consumer goods (-9%), and non-durable goods (-8%) have been affected.

-According to Lucio Miranda, the uncertainty surrounding the announcement of new tariffs has led importers and distributors to slow down their purchases.
+According to Lucio Miranda, the uncertainty related to the announcement of new tariffs has led importers and distributors to slow down purchases.

 What tariffs are expected?

-As of now, there is no official document from the American government, but the talk is of:
+As of now, there is no official document from the U.S. government, but discussions include:

-Lucio Miranda advises caution: «Let's wait for official regulations before making definitive conclusions».
+Lucio Miranda advises caution: «Let's wait for the official regulations before drawing definitive conclusions».

 Wine: Italy penalized, France growing